-- In the People's Republic of China, the Genuine Microsoft label is required on all computer models preinstalled with any version of Windows 8.1 or Windows 10. - In other countries and regions, the Genuine Microsoft label is required only on computer models licensed for Windows 8.1 Pro or Windows 10 Pro.
+- In the People's Republic of China, the Genuine Microsoft label is required on all computer models preinstalled with any version of Windows 10. - In other countries and regions, the Genuine Microsoft label is required only on computer models licensed for Windows 10 Pro.